BinaryBen/dotfiles/config/editor/README.md

 > Sync Settings: Download (repository -> user)
 ```

+> **Note**
-> ☕️ &nbsp; You probably want to make a coffee after running the last command.
+> You probably want to make a coffee ☕️ after running the last command.
 You can see logs of what it is doing under the Output tab (Shared).

+> **Warning**
+> Do not restart the editor from the Monkey Patch notification.
+It will still be installing more extensions and will automatically restart on its' own.

 ### Features: